This is an impactful drama that’ll turn kids’ hearts toward Jesus

 - Jesus (wears a white robe and a crown of thorns)

 - Person dressed in dark clothing

-- Set a card table and two chairs stage left for the therapist’s
+- Set a card table and two chairs stage left for the therapist’s office.

 - Position a large cross stage right.